 State Grants help students from low- and moderate-income families pay for educational expenses at eligible Minnesota colleges or universities.
-In 2012, approximately:
+In Fiscal Year 2018, approximately:

 There is no charge for applying to the Minnesota State Grant Program.
 Students can apply for a State Grant by completing the Free Application for Federal Student Aid (FAFSA).
 This form is used to determine the student's and family's expected financial contribution, and is the same form used to apply for the Federal Pell Grant and other types of aid from institutions.
 To receive a State Grant for a term, the FAFSA must be submitted to the federal processing center within 30 days of the school's term start date.

 Undocumented students can apply for a Minnesota State Grant by completing the MN Dream Act application.

 Eligible institutions include the state universities, the University of Minnesota, public community and technical colleges, schools of nursing and related health professions, private colleges, and private career institutions in Minnesota.
 For more information, contact the financial aid office at the school the student is attending or wishes to attend.

 State Grants may not be used at out-of-state schools.
 However, Minnesota has tuition reciprocity agreements with several states and one Canadian province that may help reduce the price of a student's higher education.

 Students who are in default on a student loan or who are more than 30 days behind on child support owed to a public agency are NOT eligible, unless they have established payment plans with the appropriate agency and made a series of on-time monthly payments.
 Click here for more information on reestablishing eligibility for financial aid after a federal student loan default.

 Students may receive State Grants for four consecutive full-time quarters or three consecutive semesters during the course of a single fiscal year.